azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 ### Abstract

 Rising inequality and increased privatization of space in urban landscapes are bringing attention to some of the only public spaces left: libraries.
 This study analyzes to what extent library service areas differ along lines of inequality like race, class, etc. This study will delineate library catchment areas in Chicago, IL, and compare them with socio-economic data at the tract and block level.
-This analysis is the first part of a two-pronged method that aims to answer the question of to what extent the catchment areas are distinct.
+This analysis is the first part of a two-pronged method that aims to explore how public library services reflect the characteristics of their local neighborhoods.

 ### Study Metadata